druvus/flextaxd/docs/REFACTORING_SUMMARY.md

-# FlexTaxD Modernization and Refactoring Summary
+# FlexTaxD Architecture and Implementation Summary

 ## Overview

-This document summarizes the comprehensive modernization and refactoring of FlexTaxD from a monolithic, security-vulnerable codebase to a modern, modular, type-safe bioinformatics tool.
+FlexTaxD has undergone comprehensive architectural improvements to implement modern software development practices.
+This document summarizes the transformation from a monolithic implementation to a modular, type-safe taxonomy management system with extensive format support and structured command-line interface.

+For future development plans based on this architecture, see [Development Plan](FLEXTAXD_STRATEGIC_IMPROVEMENT_PLAN.md).
+For genome-specific functionality, see [Genome-Taxonomy Mapping](GENOME_TAXONOMY_MAPPING.md).

 ## Critical Issues Addressed